Hosty04/UART/README.md

 | **Stop bits**   | 2               | 1               |
 | **Baud rate**   | 115200          | 9600            |
 | **Info bits**   | 9               | 5               |

+**Parity:** Parity is a simple error detection mechanism.
+When enabled, an additional bit is appended to each transmitted frame to ensure that the total number of logic '1's is either even or odd (depending on implementation).
+The receiver checks this bit to detect possible transmission errors.
+**Stop bit:** Stop bits indicate the end of a data frame.
+After transmitting the data (and optional parity bit), the line is held in a logical high state for 1 or 2 bit periods.
+More stop bits increase reliability but reduce effective data throughput.
+**Baud rate:** The baud rate defines the speed of data transmission in bits per second (bps).
+Both transmitter and receiver must be configured to the same baud rate (e.g., 9600 or 115200) to ensure correct communication.
+**Info bits:** Info bits (data bits) represent the actual payload of the transmitted frame.
+Common configurations range from 5 to 9 bits.
+Increasing the number of data bits allows transmission of a wider range of values per frame.

 ---

 ## Simulations